kcp-dev/kcp/contrib/logo/README.md

-# KCP Logo
+# kcp Logo

-The logo of KCP is a hypercube, viewed symmetrically in a way that it forms two nested, equally oriented, centered regular hexagons with the connecting hypercube lines clearly visible, either through color contrast or a line.
+The logo of kcp is a hypercube, viewed symmetrically in a way that it forms two nested, equally oriented, centered regular hexagons with the connecting hypercube lines clearly visible, either through color contrast or a line.

 There are these variants, to be used depending on context: